Translation Text Expansion: How it affects Design

 • English into German: +10 / +35 %

-Differences not only exist in phrase length but also in the length of individual words.
-Some languages such as Finnish, German and Dutch, create single large compound words to replace a sequence of smaller words.
+Differences exist in phrase length and the length of individual words.
+Some languages, such as Finnish, German and Dutch, create single significant compound words to replace a sequence of smaller words.
 Accordingly, the English “Input processing features” may become “Eingabeverarbeitungsfunktionen” in German.
-Whereas the English text can easily be written into two lines where there is restricted width available, e.g. in a form entry field, a series of tabs or buttons or in narrow columns, the German may not be separable easily and may pose serious challenges to your layout.
+Whereas the English text can easily be written into two lines with restricted width available, e.g. in a form entry field, a series of tabs or buttons or narrow columns, the German may not be separable easily and pose serious challenges to your layout.

-Also consider that some abbreviations you are using in your own (source) language may not exist in other languages and must thus be spelled out in full length in a translation.
+Also, consider that some abbreviations you use in your own (source) language may not exist in other languages and must thus be spelt out in full length in a translation.

 Other graphical problems may occur if scripts of another language take up more space than the letters of the Latin alphabet.
-Chinese, Japanese and Korean, amongst others, are scripts that typically consist of more complicated characters than those of the Latin script.
-This can mean that even if the number of characters in translation remains the same, or even slightly decreases, the horizontal space required may be larger all the same.
+Chinese, Japanese and Korean, amongst others, are scripts that typically contain more complicated characters than Latin.
+This can mean that even if the number of characters in translation remains the same or slightly decreases, the horizontal space required may be more significant.
 For example, the English “desktop” becomes “デスクトップ” in Japanese.
-The Japanese has one character less but will typically take up much more horizontal space.
+The Japanese has one character less but typically takes up much more horizontal space.

 Vertical expansion can also increase in translation as character height or space between lines often has to be greater, e.g. in many Asian scripts.
-Without proper buffers, text can become so crowded that documents may be difficult to read, even when going into Asian languages like Chinese where text length contracts, but character height must be greater than in English.
+Without proper buffers, text can become so crowded that documents may be challenging to read, even in Asian languages like Chinese, where text length contracts, but character height must be greater than in English.

 Similarly, smaller translations can be just as problematic as bigger ones because they might leave too much white space.
 Flexible layouts are thus a good investment in every case.

-For most languages, it is generally safe to prepare for as much as 25%-35% expansion (or contraction if you are translating from another language into English for example).
-However, actual expansion percentages vary depending on subject matter, writing style, and sentence or string length.
+For most languages, it is generally safe to prepare for as much as 25%-35% expansion (or contraction if you translate from another language into English, for example).
+However, expansion percentages vary depending on the subject matter, writing style, and sentence or string length.
 Very short strings of text (such as single words or abbreviations) may expand as much as 100%-300% in length.
 Longer passages will often expand at the following approximate rates: